CUHK-BRME/OMEGA/README.md

 OMEGA is licensed under the [MIT License](LICENSE).

 ---

-This README covers the key information about OMEGA, including its features, installation steps, a video demonstration, and licensing.
 ```

 The video link is now included under the "Video Demonstration" section.
 Let me know if you need further adjustments!